USNavalResearchLaboratory/SCRaytrace/README.md

 Run
 `doxygen Doxyfile`

+The doc can be viewed in your browser here:
+`doxygen/html/index.html`

 ## Gererating the user manual
 The first user manual was writen in Docbook but we are working on rewriting it using Sphinx and ReStructuredText.